.Ballesteros~[organizational decision making_uncertainty_risk]+[economic consequences_business strategy]

-I hold a PhD in Applied Economics and Management Wharton and degrees from the MIT and ITAM.
+I hold a PhD in Applied Economics and Management from Wharton and degrees from the MIT and ITAM.
 Prior to joining academia, I worked with financial derivatives for two private banks and with policy instruments to finance catastrophic risk for two multilateral agencies.

-My research centers on the individual and institutional drivers of organizational decision making and the economic consequences of firm strategy.
+My research centers on the individual and institutional drivers of organizational decision making under risk and uncertainty and the economic consequences of firm strategy.
 I am fascinated by what drives organizations to make specific choices in the context of systemic risks and uncertainty shocks (the known or unknown probability of a disruption of the market’s status quo, such as Brexit, natural disasters, and political coups), and the consequences of such decision making for firm performance and social welfare.

 What inherent risks does the firm face when expanding to a foreign market?
 What are the benefits and costs of taking market (e.g., investment in innovations) and non-market strategies (e.g., strategic philanthropy) to manage such risks?
 How such behavior will affect the relationship between the firm and key stakeholders?
 My research agenda centers on similar questions and the fundamental transformation that the business community is now undergoing in attention given to risk and uncertainty at the global level.